fotock/Developing-iOS-8-Apps-with-Swift/Lecture11.md

   Can be disruptive to your user-interface, so use carefully.

-  Often used for "asynchronous" problems (“connection reset” or "network fetch failed").
+  Often used for "asynchronous" problems ("connection reset" or "network fetch failed").

   Can have a text field to get a quick answer (e.g. password)